 The different pictorial forms fulfill the theological-spatial function intended by John and lead through the creative-conceptual metaphor to a gain of knowledge based on specific life-consciousness, everyday experience and perception.

 Essential area of this research is John 14,2-6.
-This section of John’s Gospel deals with the departure of Jesus and with the salvation message of the house (οἰκία) and its mansions (μονή).
+This section of John’s Gospel deals with the departure of Jesus and the salvation message of the house (οἰκία) and its mansions (μονή).
 This course of action can be recorded by the description of the dimension of the space (the Spatial Perspective).
-The spatial movement of thought takes place with certain concepts which are context-dependent and determine a strong spatial structure.
-The path concept is pointed out and sharpened in John narratively through the metaphorical development of houses and rooms.
-The spatial statements here form a structural principle, which specifies a particular path.
+The spatial movement of thought takes place with certain concepts, which are context-dependent and determine a strong spatial structure.
+The path concept is pointed out and sharpened in John narrativity through the metaphorical development of houses and rooms.
+The spatial statements here build a structural principle, which specifies a particular path.
 The essential point of view is that by the motif οἰκία, as a local image forms this one adjustment to the local center τόπος.
 As a matter of fact, the motif οἰκία has a saving perspective with a double function:

 Summing up, the fact that the metaphorical spatiality in the Gospel of John forms a structure with an exit (egress), a direction, an intention, and a goal (purpose).
-The guiding principle of this work is that the salvation in John 14,2.6, under this concept (concepts into spatial structures) brings the essential moment of spatiality into the language, and at the same time the prerequisite (condition) for the salvation, with the aim of the perception of space.
-In light of all this the spatiality of John shows a striking possibility for the orientation, security, and allows the condition for a knowledge, which allows life and a hold in this life.
-The assumption of this metaphorical conceptualization in John represents imagery, on the basis of elementary human experience, in order to make the theological statements promising and understandable.
+The guiding principle of this work is that the salvation in John 14,2.6, under this concept (concepts into spatial structures) brings the essential moment of spatiality into the language, and at the same time the prerequisite (condition) for salvation, with the aim of the perception of space.
+In light of all this, the spatiality of John shows a striking possibility for orientation, security, and allows the condition for a knowledge, which allows life and a hold in this life.
+The assumption of this metaphorical conceptualization in John represents imagery, based on elementary human experience, in order to make the theological statements promising and understandable.

-This Ph.D. thesis is being written within the program Ancient Languages and Texts (ALT) of the Berlin Graduate School of Ancient Studies (BerGSAS).
+This Ph.D. thesis was written within the program Ancient Languages and Texts (ALT) of the Berlin Graduate School of Ancient Studies (BerGSAS).